ande3577/stm32f0-discovery-gnuarm-template/README.md

 #STM32F0-Discovery Application Template
 This package is for use when compiling programs for STM32F05xx ARM microcontrollers using arm-none-eabi-gcc (I'm using the [Code Sourcery G++:Lite Edition](http://www.mentor.com/embedded-software/sourcery-tools/sourcery-codebench/editions/lite-edition/) toolchain).
 The Makefile in the main directory will call the Make file in the Libraries directory, thereby automatically building the STM peripheral library.
 However, running 'make clean' will not affect the peripherals library (the same command can be run from the Libraries directory to do this).

 This template will serve as a quick-start for those who do not wish to use an IDE, but rather develop in a text editor of choice and build from the command line.
-It is based on [an example template for the F4 Discovery board](http://jeremyherbert.net/get/stm32f4_getting_started) put together by Jeremy Herbert.
+It is based on [STM32F0-Discovery Application Template](https://github.com/szczys/stm32f0-discovery-basic-template), which is in turn based on [an example template for the F4 Discovery board](http://jeremyherbert.net/get/stm32f4_getting_started) put together by Jeremy Herbert.

 ##Subfolders: